 Before you know it, the dirt is flying.
 Well you really can't blame him now, can you?

-But this behavior and natural bent for digging, can become a bone of contention between you and your dog.
+digging, especially if you have terriers, can become a bone of contention between you and your dog.

 Unless of course you use some devious means to discourage his gardening activities.
 So listen up.